WonCheongYeon/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hello, I'm Cheongyeon Won, an Assistant Professor at Soongsil University in Seoul.
+I received my Ph.D. from Monash University in Melbourne.
+My research focuses on culture and religion in economic development and innovation, industrial policy, and labor economics.
 On this website, I showcase some of my research work.
 {style="text-align: justify;"}